Last Updated on June 10, 2021 by

 A Home Bar

-Since bar stools are more raised from the ground than sofas, the eye-level needs to be adjusted.
-You can add 24-inches to the stool’s height to come up with the best mounting height, which will range between 48-inches and 53-inches.
-If you view the TV from a home bar, then 48 or 53-inches on-center will be more appropriate.
+Since bar stools are more raised from the ground than sofas, the eye level needs to be adjusted.
+You can add 24 inches to the stool’s height to come up with the best mounting height, which will range between 48 inches and 53 inches.
+If you view the TV from a home bar, then 48 or 53 inches on-center will be more appropriate.

 A Game Room

-Mounting the TV at the height of 60-inches on-center helps to place its screen’s mid-section at an average (5-ft, 6-inch tall) person’s eye level.
+Mounting the TV at the height of 60 inches on-center helps to place its screen’s mid-section at an average (5-ft, 6-inch tall) person’s eye level.

 Above A Wall Obstruction

-If you realize that mounting the TV at the recommend height causes it to interfere with an existing device or piece of furniture, position it as close to the standing or seated eye level as possible.
+If you realize that mounting the TV at the recommended height causes it to interfere with an existing device or piece of furniture, position it as close to the standing or seated eye level as possible.
 Ensure that you leave some clear space between the TV and the obstruction.

-For a media center or shelves, the perfect clearance will be about 4 to 6-inches.
+For a media center or shelves, the perfect clearance will be about 4 to 6 inches.
 This distance is the same as that from a mirror to a dresser.
-If you are mounting your TV above a fireplace, a clearance of 6 to 12-inches between the mantel’s top and the TV’s bottom is ideal.
+If you are mounting your TV above a fireplace, a clearance of 6 to 12 inches between the mantel’s top and the TV’s bottom is ideal.
 If there is no mantel, this distance should be from the fireplace’s top to the TV’s bottom.
 Doing this will reduce the risk of damaging your device, but you need to be aware that placing it above a fireplace may cancel its warranty.

 Wrapping Up